A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

 - leadership ability.

-Once you're a medical student you could consider becoming an undergraduate member of:
+Once you're a medical student, consider becoming an undergraduate member of:

 In addition, you could join a university pathology student society to keep informed about developments in the area.

 During your two-year foundation training as a junior doctor, you can try to get onto a pathology rotation.
-If that's not possible, you can talk to doctors in the pathology lab and/or arrange a 'taster' in a pathology specialty.
-This will give you a good insight into the work.
+If that's not possible, you can talk to doctors in the pathology lab to arrange a taster session in a pathology specialty.
+This will give you a good insight into what the work involves.

-There are currently plenty of opportunities available for pathologists.
-The NHS is the largest employer of pathologists in the UK, you can also work in the private sector.
+The NHS is the largest employer of pathologists in the UK.
+You can also work in the private sector.